shrey141102/PythonProjects/README.md

 ### Quiz Game
 Create and play quizzes with a simple quiz game.
 Dive into file handling and user interaction in this educational project.

+### Minesweeper
+A classic game to send you all down the nostalgic road.
+Explore how to create GUIs using tkinter.

 ### NATO Alphabet
 Tired of getting confused between similar sounding alphabets?
 Use the NATO alphabet project to distinguish between these characters.
 This project uses list and dictionary comprehension and familiarises you with pandas.